 - SMWS Facilities and Equipment fees and Materials fees are not eligible for Tuition Assistance.

-3) Tax Returns: We realize that the 2017 tax returns are not likely to be complete during the time line of this Tuition Assistance process.
-Please fax or upload the 2016 tax return to FACTS.
-Also, please fax or upload your 2016 W-2’s or 1099s.
-Do not delay your Tuition Assistance application by waiting for a 2017 tax return to be submitted.
+- Tax Returns: We realize that the tax returns for the year that just ended are not likely to be complete during the timeline of this Tuition Assistance process.
+Please upload your most recent tax return to FACTS.
+Also, please upload your most recent W-2’s or 1099’s.
+Do not delay your Tuition Assistance application by waiting for the current year’s tax return to be filed.

 - Do you plan to have your children attend SMWS beyond this coming school year?